So, you’ve finally gotten Apple to accept your app into the App Store. Congratulations!

 - What their number one reason for downloading and using your app would be

-At the same time, you want to know what your competitors are doing so you can figure out what keywords similar to yours they’re targeting.
-This intelligence will empower you to determine whether you want to go ahead and target these same keywords or not.
+At the same time, you want to know what your competitors are doing in the realm of Apple and Android app store optimization so you can figure out what app store keywords similar to yours they’re targeting.
+This intelligence will empower you to determine whether you want to go ahead and target these same app store keywords or not.

-At the same time, you can also decide if it’s more important to you to rank in the top 10 of extremely competitive keywords or in the very top spot of less competitive keywords.
-You’ll most definitely get good exposure as long as you’re on the first page of search results—the question is just if you want to be at the very top of a page.
+At the same time, you can also decide if it’s more important to you to rank in the top 10 of extremely competitive app store keywords or in the very top spot of less competitive keywords.
+You’ll most definitely get good exposure as long as your app ranking lands you on the first page of search results—the question is just if you want to be at the very top of a page.

 One of the best App Store optimization tools to help you gather competitor intelligence is App Codes.
-This baby lets you track your competitors’ keywords in the App Store, whether that’s in their titles, descriptions or whole keyword lists.
-This way you’ll know for sure whether you have a good chance or not of targeting a specific keyword as part of your overall, bigger strategy to reach your target audience.
+This software lets you track your competitors’ app store keywords in the App Store, whether that’s in their titles, descriptions or whole keyword lists.
+This way you’ll know for sure whether you have a good chance or not of targeting a specific app store keyword as part of your overall, bigger strategy to reach your target audience and climb to the top of the app rankings.

 If a keyword you’re thinking of optimizing for already has numerous competitors gunning for it, then your app’s chances of being discovered will be better served by using another keyword that doesn’t already have so much competitor attention.

-The reason you performed your keyword research and identified the most relevant keyword is so you can now optimize your app title.
+The reason you performed your keyword research and identified the most relevant app store keywords is so you can now optimize your app title.
 This is one of the huge factors in play when people are browsing for apps in the store.
 They’ll, in part, make their downloading decision based on how you name your app.
-To help your ASO, your keyword should be in the title.
+To help your app store optimization, your keyword should be in the title.

 As we talked about in the above Tune study, apps with keywords in their titles were ranked 10.3% higher than those that didn’t.
 If it seems hard to fit your keywords into your app name naturally and intelligibly, consider this:

-App Store titles can go up to 255 characters, so you have a generous amount of space to fit in keywords or even keyword phrases in a way that reads logically.
+App Store titles can go up to 255 characters, so you have a generous amount of space to fit in app store keywords or even keyword phrases in a way that reads logically.

 Don’t think that this is an excuse to commit keyword stuffing though!
-You’ll be penalized for this, as keyword stuffing is widely denounced — as it should be.
+Just like with web SEO, app optimization rules dictate that you’ll be penalized for this, as keyword stuffing is widely denounced — as it should be.

 Also, keep in mind that longer titles will be automatically shortened by Apple, so you have to understand what characters in the URL will be flagged in the App Store.
 These characters are usually called unsafe URL characters because they won’t be included by the store as part of your app’s product page URL.
 A few examples of these unsafe URL characters include: